Curton/COM-Port-File-Sync/README.md

 # COM Port File Sync

-A cross-platform Java application for synchronizing files between two computers over a serial (COM) port connection using the XMODEM protocol.
+A cross-platform Java application for synchronizing files between two computers over a serial (COM) port connection using the XMODEM-like protocol.

 ## Overview